 English is the primary language of instruction – teachers and teaching assistants do not speak Vietnamese to the students.

-We have over eleven years of experience in teaching an authentic Montessori curriculum
+We have over thirteen years of experience in teaching an authentic Montessori curriculum

 We understand the needs for transitioning to international schools, particularly schools that follow the IB's PYP and MYP.